MNoichl/network_epistemology_playground/notes.md

-* Beta-distributions
-    * We implemented the behaviour of the agent by following the highest mean.
-Other options could be to take the mode or to sample from the beta-distributions
-* assymmetry in experimental behaviour

 * Bayes Agent and Beta Agent seem to be working.
 But they seem to have convergence at different regions of the parameter space (for example n_agents, n_steps, n_experiments, uncertainty, network).
 But in general the beta agent converges much faster, although I am not sure it is being very successful.
     - It might be good to think about this and somehow identify the regions of convergence in the parameter space.
     - Does network distribution affect these regions of convergence?